 We have saved thousands of parties the potential cost of paying to represent a child and the uncertainty of allowing the court to make a ruling that leaves both parties unsatisfied.

-Reach out to us today and talk to one of our consultants, so we can give you a feasible timeline and guide you throughout the stages, including if your ex-partner doesn't cooperate.
+Reach out to us today and talk to one of our consultants, so we can give you a feasible timeline and guide you through the stages, including if your ex-partner doesn't cooperate.

 The timescales for divorce have been affected due to COVID-19.
 A more realistic timeline would be five to 7 months, providing both parties can agree to the divorce.